kenhuangus/Mechanistic-Interpretability/README.md

 ## What is Mechanistic Interpretability?

-Mechanistic Interpretability aims to understand the internal mechanisms of machine learning models, particularly neural networks.
-Instead of treating models as black boxes, we reverse-engineer their computations to see how they process inputs and generate outputs.

-Key concepts in MI:
+Mechanistic Interpretability (MI) is an emerging field that aims to reverse-engineer the internal computations of neural networks to understand how they work, rather than just what they do.
+Unlike traditional interpretability methods that focus on feature importance or saliency maps, MI seeks to discover the exact algorithms and circuits inside models.

+### Why MI Matters
+- **Model Reliability**: Understands why models fail and ensures they follow intended logic
+- **Safety & Alignment**: Critical for AI safety research, especially in large language models
+- **Scientific Progress**: Advances our fundamental understanding of neural computation
+- **Robustness**: Identifies and fixes model vulnerabilities or biases

+### Key MI Concepts
-- **Circuit Discovery**: Finding functional subnetworks within larger models.
+- **Circuit Discovery**: Identifying functional subnetworks (circuits) within large models that handle specific computations
-- **Probing**: Using small models to interpret activations at intermediate layers.
+- **Probing**: Training small classifiers to interpret hidden layer activations
-- **Mechanisms**: Understanding how models compute answers, not just what they predict.
+- **Mechanisms**: Understanding the concrete algorithms implemented by model weights
+- **Activation Engineering**: Techniques to manipulate internal computations for understanding or intervention
+- **Superposition & Polysemanticity**: How models pack multiple concepts into single neuron activations

+### MI Research Areas
+- **Toy Models**: Small, interpretable models (like this MLP) that learn simple tasks
+- **Grokking**: Sudden generalization after overfitting, revealing internal learning dynamics
+- **Sparse Autoencoders**: Unpacking dense activations into interpretable feature sets
+- **Path Patching**: Causal analysis of information flow through model layers
+- **Representation Engineering**: Steerable representations for model behavior control

+### Connection to Transformers and LLMs
+This demo uses a simple MLP, but MI techniques scale to transformers:
+- Attention heads implement specific "algorithms" (e.g., copying, induction, math)
+- Circuits span multiple heads and layers
+- MLP sublayers perform feature processing and transformations
+- Understanding these mechanisms helps with jailbreak resistance, hallucination reduction, and capability elicitation

 ## Demo Overview